bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 ### Integration testing

 This one is super important, and can range from a quick task to a giant one, depending on how many integrations you have.
-Typically, I’ll create a list of integrations _as I add them_ so I don’t forget later on.
+Typically, I'll create a list of integrations _as I add them_ so I don't forget later on.

 Some common integrations to test might be: